Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $240 per person.

 Visit the extraordinary-looking basilica whose construction was planned in the 1870s.
 Antonio Gaudí worked for more than forty years to create a unique and huge sanctuary still far from completion.
 The Temple Expiatori de la Sagrada Familia combines elements of Gothic architecture and the tenets of the Modernista movement associated with Gaudí.

 This evening, enjoy a traditional paella dinner.
-This typically Spanish dish offers a flavorful combination of the finest of rice cooked with spices, sauteed Mediterranean vegetables, and a choice of either chicken or seafood.
+This typically Spanish dish offers a flavorful combination of rice cooked with spices, and sauteed Mediterranean vegetables, usually served with either chicken or seafood.

 Enjoy some free time in Barcelona today.